SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 =================================================

 Sources represent the provision of energy.
-This can either be the exploitation of of an energy source (e.g. gas storage reservoir or solar energy, no energy source in physical sense), or the simplified energy import from adjacent energy systems.
+This can either be the exploitation of an energy source (e.g. gas storage reservoir or solar energy, no energy source in physical sense), or the simplified energy import from adjacent energy systems.
 While some sources may have